-It’s worth noting that although it’s possible to make instant coffee from high quality beans, but in real life, this is a rare occurrence.
+It’s worth noting that although it’s possible to make instant coffee from high quality beans, in real life this is a rare occurrence.
 Instant coffee is almost always made out of low quality, cheaper beans - usually Robusta, which can be pretty astringent and rubbery tasting.

 It’s also common for ‘past crop coffee’ (last year’s beans) to be prime candidates for instant coffee.
 What volume of natural oils do you reckon are left in those?